 Retinyl Acetate is a synthetic form of vitamin A that changes cell function and signaling and can even cause mutations in your genes.
 It has been linked to cancer and reproductive toxicity.

 1, 4-dioxane is a chemical byproduct that is a known carcinogen and endocrine disruptor.
 It is generated through a process called ethoxylation, in which ethylene oxide, a known breast carcinogen, is added to other chemicals to make them less harsh.
 You won’t find it listed on a label, but it contaminates other ingredients such as PEGs, triclosan, sodium laurel sulfate, chemicals that end in -xynol, ceteareth, and oleth and is commonly found in non organic tampons.

-Benzalkonium Chloride is a preservative that is well documented to be toxic specifically to the eye area.
+Benzalkonium Chloride is a preservative that is well documented to be harmful specifically to the eye area.
 It can be disguised as BAK, quaternium-15, or guar hydroxypropyltrimonium chloride.
 Try to say that after a glass of wine!

 Triethanolamine and Diethanolamine are emulsifiers, surfactants, and pH adjusters.
 They are known carcinogens that are already banned in Europe.
 They can be listed as TEA and DEA.
 As an added bonus, nitrosamines are impurities that are often found in TEA and DEA.
 They are carcinogens, endocrine disruptors, and can lead to organ system toxicity.